cajacko/mantra/README.md

 - The finish feature action will finish the feature after running the manual checklist again.

 ## Publishing the app
 There are 2 main ways to publish.
-Publish to expo, which bundles the JS and serves it from Expo's servers, the next time someone opens the app, the new bundle will be downloaded and served without the app requiring an update from the App Store.
+Publish to expo, which bundles the JS and serves it from Expo's servers, the next time someone opens the app, the new bundle will be downloaded and served without the app requiring an update from the App Store or Google Play.

-The other way is to publish the app to the App Store.
-This is mainly to be used when the version of the expo SDK has changed, which requires an App Store submission.
-This way takes much longer to build, and upload the bundle to the App Store.
+The other way is to publish the app to the App Store or Google Play.
+This is mainly to be used when the version of the expo SDK has changed, which requires an App Store/Google Play submission.
+This way takes much longer to build, and upload the bundle to the App Store/Google Play.
 And then you have to get it approved in the App Store which could take a while.
-The benefit with this way is that the actually app is fully updated, so when a user downloads it from the App Store it has all the latest code and doesn't require an internet connection to pull the latest from expo.
-This is also the only way to have a change log in the App Store.
+The benefit with this way is that the actually app is fully updated, so when a user downloads it from the App Store/Google Play it has all the latest code and doesn't require an internet connection to pull the latest from expo.
+This is also the only way to have a change log in the App Store/Google Play.
 Unless you put it in the app description.
 In an ideal world all updates would be done this official way but it just takes too damn long.

 There are also 2 versions of each way of publishing.
 A dev and a live version.
 Which targets different apps.